yofabronecoforo/C6EGHV/README.md

 Great effort has been made to ensure unit ability and promotion rewards only fire when a valid unit has been identified, but issues may still arise when certain rewards are granted via border expansion.
 Please open a new pull request to address any such issues.

-## Wondrous Goody Huts
-Errors relating to the Wondrous Goody Huts community project may appear in the Database and/or Lua log files when
-- said project is NOT present, or
-- said project IS present, but it is disabled

-Any such errors can likely be safely ignored.

 # Compatibility
 ## SP / MP
 Compatible with Single- and Multi-Player game setups.